How to Spray Paint Leather so you can Sit on It.

 3) Does the Silver rub off?

-No. It is completely bonded with the chair.
+No. It is completely bonded to the chair.
 I would not recommend putting the chair into service until it has cured for at least 48 hours after you do this process.
-I would however, recommend wiping it with a soft cloth thoroughly before using because there will be some paint that was not absorbed.
+I would, however, recommend wiping it with a soft cloth thoroughly before using it because there will be some paint that was not absorbed.